diacode/diacode-website/source/blog/2016-02-01-trello-clone-with-phoenix-and-react-pt-8.html.markdown

 to move on to the next level and let the user list and create his own boards.

 ### The Board migration
 First we need to create the migration and model.
-To so just run:
+To do that, just run:

 ```
 $ mix phoenix.gen.model Board boards board_id:references:board name:string